PhilErm/SSS_Custom/README.md

 ## How to use

 1. Adjust parameters in 'parameters.R'.
-2. Run simulations and generate output figures by running entirety of 'runModel.R'.
+2. Run simulations by running entirety of 'runModel.R'.
+3. View simulation results by running entirety of 'figs.R'.

 ## To-dos

 * Comment new functions
-* Implement other fishing methods (even effort, even catch)